Alfred E. Neuman: Mad magazine

 In November 1954, the image made its Mad debut on the front cover of Ballantine's The Mad Reader, a paperback collection of reprints from the first two years of Mad.
 The character's first appearance in the comic book was on the cover of Mad #21 (March 1955), in a tiny image as part of a mock advertisement.
 A rubber mask bearing his likeness with "idiot" written underneath was offered for $1.29.

-Mad switched to a magazine format starting with issue #24, and Neuman's face appeared in the top, central position of the illustrated border used on the covers, with his now-familiar signature phrase "What, me worry?" written underneath.
-Initially, the phrase was rendered "What?
+Mad switched to a magazine format starting with issue #24, July, 1955, and Neuman's face appeared in the top, central position of the illustrated border used on the covers, with his now-familiar signature phrase "What, me worry?" rendered as "What?
 Me worry?"
+Also on the border, in the lower left corner, is a middle-age man with glasses, identified as Alfred L. Neuman.
 These borders were used for five more issues, through Mad #30 (December 1956).

-The character was also shown on page 7 of Mad #24 as "Melvin Coznowski" and on page 63 as "Melvin Sturdley".
+The character was also shown on page 7 of Mad #24 as "Melvin Coznowski", on page 32 with the caption "Face of boy who was heard to remark 'What?
+Me worry?'", on page 62 in a fake ad for a pain reliever called Anasprin, and on page 63, where he is identified as Alfred E. Neuman, but so is a picture of Josef Stalin, a Martian, and a blank picture.
 In later issues he appeared as "Melvin Cowsnofsky" or "Mel Haney".
 In Mad #25, the face and name are shown together on separate pages, as are Neuman and Mel Haney.
 The crowded cover shot on Mad #27 marked Neuman's first color appearance.

 Mad #24 had two appearances by a different Alfred E. Neuman, portrayed as a little man in a traditional morning suit, with a mustache, slicked-over hair, and spectacles.

 Al Feldstein took over as Mads editor in 1956, and he seized upon the face: